Germany's neoliberal FDP's desperate fight for survival – DW – 02/10/2025

 The business-oriented, neoliberal Free Democrats (FDP) have put campaign posters up across the country reading: "Everything can be changed."
 The main thing they would like to change at the moment is the poll results.
 According to the latest surveys, the FDP is set to win less than the five percent of the vote needed to win representation in the Bundestag.

-While all three parties see their support in the polls decimated compared to 2021, the FDP has seen a string of poor election outcomes on the regional and EU parliament levels and abysmal polling numbers in survey after survey.
-The FDP is the only one of the three former partners having to worry about re-entering the Bundestag.
+Support for all three parties has collapsed compared to 2021, but the FDP is suffering the most.
+It has seen a string of poor election outcomes on the regional and EU parliament levels, and abysmal polling numbers in survey after survey.
+The FDP is the only one of the three former partners which has to worry about re-entering the Bundestag.

 Christian Lindner is the FDP mastermind

 Christian Lindner has long been the face of the FDP.
 He reshaped the party when he took over as party chairman after the FDP last failed to reach the five percent hurdle in 2013.
-In an interview with DW, the FDP leader is nevertheless confident: "Yes, I am convinced and certain that the FDP will not only be in the next Bundestag, but will also shape the political situation."
+In an interview with DW, the FDP leader was nevertheless confident "Yes, I am convinced and certain that the FDP will not only be in the next Bundestag, but will also shape the political situation," he said.

-Since he was ousted from office, Lindner has been fighting an uphill battle, taking up every opportunity to get media attention.
+Since he was dismissed as finance minister, Lindner has been fighting an uphill battle, taking up every opportunity to get media attention.
 At a party conference on February 9, chairman Lindner was greeted with frenetic applause from the delegates.
 He was interrupted several times by applause during his almost hour-long speech.
-The show of confidence is in stark contrast to the rumors that the FDP is already preparing for a future without Lindner, once the election is over.
+The show of confidence is in stark contrast to the rumors that the FDP is already preparing for a future without Lindner once the election is over.

 "We are the bulwark against black-green!"
 Kubicki told party delegates.
 In Germany, the parties are known by their respective colors: The FDP is yellow, the Conservatives are black, and the SPD is red.